lareii/siker.im/README.md

 | `NEXT_PUBLIC_API_URL`            | Base URL of the API (e.g., `http://localhost:1209`) |
 | `NEXT_PUBLIC_TURNSTILE_SITE_KEY` | Cloudflare Turnstile site key                       |

-## Additional Notes
-- Deploy the frontend easily via [Vercel](https://vercel.com/) and set the API URL in their environment settings.
-- Set up HTTPS with Nginx for reverse proxying to the backend.
-- Secure MongoDB and Redis ports — do not expose them to the public unless behind firewalls or authentication.

-## License
 This project is licensed under the AGPL-3.0 License.
 See the [LICENSE](./LICENSE) file for details.